PrajwalM955/Incentive-switch-system-asp/README.md

 💸 IncentiveSwitchSystem — Frontend Demo 🔁

-A Classic ASP + HTML/CSS frontend prototype that demonstrates how an organization can allow employees to choose between Salary Day and Incentive Day preferences.
+A Classic ASP + HTML/CSS frontend prototype that simulates employee selection between Salary Day and Incentive Day, with role-based dashboards for Payroll and IT.
-Role-based dashboards simulate how Payroll and IT teams may review these selections — using dummy data only.
+Frontend-only · Dummy data · No backend

-🌟 Project Overview
+🔍 Overview

-IncentiveSwitchSystem is a frontend-only proof of concept created to demonstrate workflow design, role-based page separation, and UI structure for organizations that rely on Classic ASP technology.
+A frontend proof of concept built for organizations that rely on Classic ASP, focusing on:

-There is:

-No real backend

-No database integration
+Role-based UI flow

+Page structure & navigation

+Workflow visualization

-Only simulated data and logic
+No backend.
+No database.
+Only simulated logic.

-The focus of this project is on frontend structure, navigation flow, and clarity of design.

-🧱 Technology Stack
+🧱 Tech Stack

 Classic ASP (.asp)
-Used for page structure and simple logic handling

 HTML5 & CSS3
-For layout, styling, and UI presentation

-IIS-compatible setup
-Designed to run inside a wwwroot-style directory
+IIS (wwwroot structure)

 Visual Studio Code
-Used as the development environment

 📸 Screenshots

 👉 View all screenshots

-Available Screens

-01_login_page.png — Login Page

-02_Registration_page.png — Registration Page

-03_Employee_Dashboard.png — Employee Dashboard

-04_Payroll_Dashboard.png — Payroll Dashboard

-05_IT_Dasboard.png — IT Dashboard
+(Login · Registration · Employee · Payroll · IT dashboards)

-🎯 Purpose of This Project
+🎯 Purpose

-This project was developed during an internship to provide the organization with a ready-to-use frontend structure built using Classic ASP, in alignment with their existing technology dependency.
+Developed during an internship to provide the organization with a ready-to-use frontend structure that fits their existing ASP-based systems.

-The objective was to:
+Serves as:

-Provide a clear UI foundation for future development
+A UI foundation for future backend integration

-Help teams visualize workflows using an ASP-based architecture

-Allow future backend integration without changing legacy systems

-Serve as a reference frontend prototype for internal teams
+A visual reference for internal teams

-This approach bridges modern UI expectations with continued reliance on ASP technology.
+A bridge between modern UI expectations and legacy ASP technology

 ⚠️ Disclaimer

-This is a frontend-only demo project.
-All data used is mock/dummy data, and no real authentication, backend processing, or database connectivity is implemented.
+Frontend demo only.
+All data and logic are mock/dummy.